A data story

 Anna at a chess tournament

-AI student at King's College London with an associate data scientist certification, usually working in Python but open to anything new.
-Outside of academia, occasionally trading blue light for a chess board.
-Rated around 1500, formerly in the top 10 girls in my age group.
+AI student at King's College London with an associate data scientist certification, working mostly in Python.
+Outside academia I occasionally trade blue light for a chess board, and I play in the London Chess League.
+I reached 1500 in a year of playing.